STEPS Centre - return to home

 The threat of climate change has provoked action on a global scale.
 New deals and funding mechanisms have been set up, with the aim of reducing emissions.
 One consequence of this is the growth of a market in carbon.

-This project examines the power, politics and perceptions of carbon in Africa as new schemes are planned and put into action.
+This project examined the power, politics and perceptions of carbon in Africa as new schemes are planned and put into action.
+It ran from 2011 to 2016.

 A growing market